Allow the headline to explain: “Elizabeth Warren Would Be the Most Liberal Democratic Nominee Since 1972.”

 Once wiped out on a freshly waxed floor right in front of Sens.
 Roy Blunt (R-Mo.) and Tom Udall (D-N.M.).

 Chris is the Editor at Red Alert Politics.
-Most recently a legislative and communications aide on Capitol Hill since the outset of the 112th Congress, he has worked as an editorial writer for The Press-Enterprise in Riverside, Calif., and written for the web arm of SLAM Magazine.
+Formerly Managing Editor, he has worked as a legislative and communications aide to three members of Congress.
+He also has written for the editorial board of The Press-Enterprise in Riverside, Calif., and for the web arm of SLAM Magazine.

 He began his college education as a mechanical engineering major with the misunderstanding that his years of expert Lego-building qualified him to fashion a real-life U.S.S.
 Enterprise.
 (Whoops.)
 He went on to study economics and history at Butler University -- the one of adorable bulldog mascot fame -- and journalism at Northwestern University's Medill Graduate School of Journalism.